saeidb71/A-User-Friendly-Software-Based-on-Single-Shooting-to-Solve-Model-Predictive-Control-Problems/README.md

 discretized nodes are not distributed evenly but rather obtained through some methods such as roots of Legendre polynomials.

-![Schematics showing different Methods of solving MPC problems.
-In "direct" methods, an NLP solver is used to solve the problem, while in "indirect" methods, Pontryagin's Maximum Principle (PMP) or Calculus of Variation (CV) is utilized.
-The direct method consists of sequential and simultaneous methods.
-In the sequential method, only control is discretized, and dynamics are satisfied through simulation, while in the simultaneous method, control and states are discretized, and dynamics are satisfied through defect constraints ($\zeta$) handled by the optimization algorithm.
-The sequential method involves single shooting and multiple shooting methods.
-In single shooting, just one interval is used.
-However, in multiple shooting, the interval is divided into several sections, and in addition to control, the state at the initial of each section is a design variable and is satisifed through defect constraint.
-The simultaneous method involves single-step and pseudospectral methods.
-Low order polynomials are used in the single shooting, while in pseudospectral, high order global methods are utilized.
-The main idea of plotting the shape of methdos in this way is obtaiend from
-@herber2014dynamic.](Images/Compare_Methods.drawio.pdf){#fig:Comp_Methods}

 There is a main difference between the optimal control problem for sequential and simultaneous approaches.
 The problem formulation for the simultaneous approach was shown in
-Eq.[\[eq: Lagrange\]](#eq: Lagrange){reference-type="ref"
-reference="eq: Lagrange"}.
+Eq.3.
 There, dynamic equations are viewed as defect constraints ($/zeta$), and for optimization, they will be treated as path constraints.
-However, this is different in the sequential method, as shown in Eq.[\[eq: MPC_iter\]](#eq: MPC_iter){reference-type="ref" reference="eq: MPC_iter"} [@herber2017advances; @herber2014dynamic].
-As we see, the dynamic is not considered as a constraint, but by having control signals through discretization nodes, the dynamic response can be obtained by simulation, and that's why it is shown under "where".
+However, this is different in the sequential method, as shown in Eq.
+4. As we see, the dynamic is not considered as a constraint, but by having control signals through discretization nodes, the dynamic response can be obtained by simulation, and that's why it is shown under "where".

-A comparison of the advantages and disadvantages of each method can be found in Fig.[3](#fig:Comp_Methods){reference-type="ref" reference="fig:Comp_Methods"}.
+A comparison of the advantages and disadvantages of each method can be found in Fig. 5.
 In this study "Single-Shooting" method is used.
 Even though there are more powerful approaches than Single-Shooting, there are two reasons why Single-Shooting seems to make more sense in this case: first, the prediction horizon in MPC is usually